Gbengard/DevSecOps-Project/README.md

 }
 ```

-### 9. **Update Kubernetes Manifest and Push to Git** (`Update K8S manifest & push to Repo` stage)
+### 9. **Update Kubernetes Helm Chart & Push to Git** (`Update K8S manifest & push to Repo` stage)

-The pipeline updates the Kubernetes deployment manifest (stored in `netflix/values.yaml`) with the newly built Docker image tag.
-The updated manifest is pushed to the GitHub repository, which triggers **ArgoCD** for continuous deployment to the Kubernetes cluster.
+This stage updates the Kubernetes deployment **Helm chart** stored in the `netflix` directory.
+It modifies the `values.yaml` file to reflect the new Docker image tag.
+The updated Helm chart is then pushed to the GitHub repository, which triggers **ArgoCD** for continuous deployment to the Kubernetes cluster.

 ```groovy
 stage('Update K8S manifest & push to Repo') {